 - 1. In Bamboo, generate a URL used as a destination for your webhook: - a.
-In the top navigation bar, select Specs>Setup Specs Repository. - b.
+In the top navigation bar, select Specs > Setup Specs Repository. - b.
 Select your project type. - c.
 Select the repository for Bamboo Specs. - d.
-Copy the URL that is generated for youas the destination for the webhook. - 2.
-In the repository you want to use for storing Bamboo Specs, use the Bamboo URL to enable the webhook: - a.
-Go to your repository settings. - b.
+Copy the URL that is generated for you as the destination for the webhook. - 2.
+In the source repository you want to use for storing Bamboo Specs, use the Bamboo URL to enable the webhook: - a.
+In your repository provider application (Bitbucket, Subversion, Github, etc.), go to your repository - b.
 Find webhook-specific configuration. - c.
 Paste in the URL Bamboo provided you with.